rpdelaney/l4d2-tourney-rules/rules.md

 #### 6.3.1 Double agents

-No registered player may ring for another team unless their team has withdrawn from the tournament or that player has been removed from the roster.
+No registered player may ring for another team.

 #### 6.3.2 Limits on ringers